webplatform/salt-states/README.md

 ## Making a new salt-master

-Send a copy of the `_utils/new-saltmaster.sh` to an empty Ubuntu 14.04 VM and run it as root.
+Send a copy of [init.sh](https://raw.githubusercontent.com/webplatform/ops/master/salt-master/init.sh) from [**webplatform/ops** in *salt-master/*](https://github.com/webplatform/ops/) to an empty Ubuntu 14.04 VM and run the script as root.

-Once you are there, you should be able to finish with the three next steps.

-To have a fully functional salt master, run in the following order:

-Run `_utils/new-saltmaster.sh` on new VM, and follow directions.

 To deploy web apps, we are currently assuming that the salt master will host all the code repositories along with the dependency management tools installed.